5 Awesome Hot Springs

 Radium Hot Springs in operation-Unsplash photo

 I was excited for Radium Hot Springs because so many people had said it was their favorite.
 Unfortunately, it was closed down for renovation for a few weeks.
 I’m glad we checked beforehand so we weren’t disappointed upon arrival.
-Apparently, all the hot spring facilities undergo a make-over in the fall so confirm the opening hours by phone.
+Apparently, all the hot spring facilities undergo a makeover in the fall, so confirm the opening hours by phone.

 The view from the Gateway Hotel

-In search of more hot springs of the Canadian Rockies we drove out of Radium Hot Springs.
+In search of more hot springs of the Canadian Rockies, we drove out of Radium Hot Springs.
 We didn’t get far out of town without running into the local herd of bighorn sheep.
 The stores weren’t open yet so I’m sure they weren’t shopping.
 But they were definitely lining up in the parking lot for the open signs to appear.

 Bighorn Sheep waiting for the stores to open